 - Are easily accessible

 - Are stackable

-- · Are collapsible and/or nestable when emptied
+- Are collapsible and/or nestable when emptied

-- · Maximize reusability
+- Maximize reusability

-1.1.2 Radio Frequency Identification (RFID) Data
+1.3.2 Radio Frequency Identification (RFID) Data

-RFID is an automatic identification and data capture technology comprised of one or more reader/ interrogators and one or more radio frequency transponders.
+RFID is an automatic identification and data capture technology that compromises one or more reader/ interrogators and one or more radio frequency transponders.
 Data transfer is achieved by means of suitably modulated inductive or radiating electromagnetic carriers.
 Passive RFID tags operate without a separate external power source and obtain operating power generated from the reader.
-Lockheed Martin (LM) is committed to RFID implementation (reference section 8.2).
+Lockheed Martin (LM) is committed to RFID implementation (reference Section 8.2: Radio-Frequency Identification (RFID) Tag).